-The table below outlines the recommended grades that must be reached in order for students to enroll in particular subjects in Years 11 and 12.
-You may find it helpful to know this information ahead of selecting subjects for Years 11 and 12 in 2025.

-If you do not meet the recommended grades, please contact the Head of Learning in the respective subjects.
+The tables below outline the recommended grades that should be reached in order for students experience success in particular subjects.
+If you do not meet the below recommended grades, please contact the relevant Head of Learning to discuss your options.